 Each successor has continued the hospitality first exhibited by Bernice Musekamp, also adding their own special touches.
 There are seven graciously appointed guest rooms with private baths, antiques, handmade quilts, and a resident stuffed bear to welcome each guest.

-Current owners are Ron Moore and Bruce Behrens who have a combined total of over 25 years in the hospitality business.
 Guests are invited to stay, relax, and enjoy the peace and serenity the beautiful Black Hills have to offer.